Causal inference with recurrent and competing events: Counterfactual estimands

 quantifies a causal effect of treatment assignment on the mean number of recurrent events by $k$ under an additional intervention that somehow ``eliminates competing events''. \citet{schmidli_estimands_2021} referred to this effect as the 'hypothetical strategy' estimand.
 However, it is useful to notice that the effect (\ref{eq:direct_effect_no_censoring}) coincides with an example of a \textsl{controlled direct effect} as defined in the causal mediation literature ~\citep{robins1992identifiability,young_causal_2020}.
+The quantity $E[Y^{a,\overline{d}=0}_k]$ is closely related to the survival function under the elimination of competing events, as discussed in the early competing events literature by e.g.\ \citet{tsiatis_nonidentifiability_1975,prentice1978analysis,putter_tutorial_2007}, although without using a formal causal framework.

-In our example, the controlled direct effect isolates direct effects of treatment on recurrent syncope by considering a (hypothetical) intervention which prevents death from occurring in all individuals.
+In our example, the controlled direct effect isolates direct effects of treatment on recurrent acute kidney injury by considering a (hypothetical) intervention which prevents death from occurring in all individuals.
 An important reservation against the controlled direct effect is that it is often difficult to conceptualize an intervention which prevents the competing event from occurring ~\citep{young_causal_2020}.
 For example, there exists no practically feasible intervention that can eliminate death due to all causes.
 Without clearly establishing the intervention being targeted, the interpretation of the direct effect is ambiguous and its role in informing decision-making is unclear.
 The unclear role of the controlled direct effect in decision-making was reiterated by~\citet{schmidli_estimands_2021} in their discussion of the 'hypothetical strategy', although the authors did not discuss the role of the estimand in clarifying the mechanism by which treatment affects the outcome.